Tembeon/VEC_Schedule/README.md

-# BottomAppBarBehaviour
+# VEC Schedule
-This project contains the implementation details for BottomAppBar behaviors.
+This is a source code for app